ktrnthsnr/Book-Search-Engine/README.md

 #### Localhost deployment

-- If cloned to your localhost, after the installations, to start the Node.js application, run from the root in bash, which will start both the client and server side applications
+- If cloned to your localhost, after the installations, to start the Node.js application, run from the root in bash, which will start both the client and server side applications.
+Currently the environment config is setup within the server/server.js and root package.json files.
 - $ `npm start`

 ### Local install, seed and usage